python-openapi/openapi-core/docs/integrations/werkzeug.md

 # Werkzeug

-This section describes integration with [Werkzeug](https://werkzeug.palletsprojects.com) a WSGI web application library.
+This section describes the integration with [Werkzeug](https://werkzeug.palletsprojects.com), a WSGI web application library.

 ## Low level

-The integration defines classes useful for low level integration.
+The integration defines classes useful for low-level integration.

 ### Request

-Use `WerkzeugOpenAPIRequest` to create OpenAPI request from Werkzeug request:
+Use `WerkzeugOpenAPIRequest` to create an OpenAPI request from a Werkzeug request:

 ``` python
 from openapi_core.contrib.werkzeug import WerkzeugOpenAPIRequest